CVSoft/Z180Test/README.md

 TI-86: `Asm(Z180TEST)` or `Asm(Z180BTST):Ans`

 ## But the TI-73 doesn't have nostub assembly!
-This is compiled for the Mallard shell.
+This is assembled for the Mallard shell.
 OS 1.60 is preferred, and expects [Mallard 0.2](https://www.ticalc.org/archives/files/fileinfo/366/36618.html).
 Other OSes can try using [Mallard 0.3](https://www.ticalc.org/archives/files/fileinfo/388/38805.html), but successful execution is not guaranteed.
+Z180BTST assembles fine and is included because of this, but isn't of any real utility since assembly can only be launched from the Mallard shell.

 ## What about the TI-82 and TI-85?
 I could port Z180TEST over to those calculators.
 All TI-85s have Z80s, though.
 The TI-82 shares a lot of hardware with the TI-83, especially around the time the TI-83 had the relevant hardware revision, so Z180TEST has some utility there.
-However, Z180BTST makes some ROM calls that aren't documented on those models, so that's not getting ported over.
-You're free to try, though.
+However, Z180BTST makes some ROM calls that aren't documented on those models, plus there's no inline assembly execution within TI-BASIC programs.

 ## I want to build this.
 Where's the includes?
 For licensing reasons, I haven't uploaded them here.
 I prefer BrandonW's Ultimate Include Files for [TI-83](https://www.ticalc.org/archives/files/fileinfo/372/37258.html), [TI-83 Plus](https://www.ticalc.org/archives/files/fileinfo/372/37242.html), and [TI-86](https://www.ticalc.org/archives/files/fileinfo/350/35008.html).
 Mallard provides an include file.
 I've only made modifications to allow the include files to work in Brass.